perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 You need to look at the directory and pick the correct /dev/sd*

 It could be /dev/sdb2 or /dev/sdc2 so edit the next line below to the proper sd**

+It will almost always be the one showig 1.9GB of swap size
 ```
 sudo swapoff /dev/sda2